 Spousal maintenance on divorce is on the decline.
 A dependent ex-spouse is usually expected to take steps to move towards financial independence as soon as possible after divorce; the age of the 'meal ticket for life' has gone; pressure is afoot to try and bring our laws closer aligned to those of our neighbours where there is no maintenance or maintenance for just a few years.
 Baroness Deech has argued before the House of Lords that spousal maintenance creates a 'victim mentality' which prevents women from being seen as equals.

-Camilla is a partner in the family team.
+Camilla is a consultant in the family team.
 She specialises in advising mid to high-net-worth individuals on their financial settlements following separation and divorce.